Mission and Function of the CNC

 4. a synchronizer to assure timely unity of action in order to optimize the effectiveness of all participating individuals and organizations;

-5. a Communications Central to insure reliable, timely, and cost effective networking at all levels of government and a PACC sponsor/host.
-A communications system to help registrants locate and communicate with others in their county and state is available.
+5. a Communications Central to insure reliable, timely, and cost effective networking at all levels of government; a PACC sponsor/host.
+A communications system to help registrants locate and communicate with other registrants in their county and state is available.
 People can register with it at www.ConstitutionClubUSA.com.

 Functions of the NLT include coordinating development of the Take America Back plan; creating and staffing the NIT and national level OPTs; defining, in cooperation with other participating organizations, the concepts, policies, procedures and issues guiding the NIT and OPT efforts in implementing the plan; assisting the NIT in identifying and preparing needed written material directed at gaining the cooperation of individuals and organizations to help implement the plan; helping to raise funds to support the effort; timely acting on decision papers submitted to the NLT by the NIT and OPT team leaders; and to host semi-annual In Process Reviews (IPRs)/PACC s to assess progress, build support, and identify new problems perceived by networking organizations.

-Functions of the NIT include - but are not limited to - creating and maintaining a web site, a communications system capable of reaching every team leader in the network within four hours, and a "speakers roster" consisting of people qualified to speak on behalf of the NIT on various issues and the overall plan to Take America Back; arranging for members of the speakers roster to appear on talk shows; coordinating the efforts of state, county, and local TAB teams; planning and coordinating national PACCs; developing, in cooperation with the OPT leaders, the strategies and tactics to be used in pursuit of their objectives; establishing a friendly media network and providing the media outlets newsworthy information; establish and maintain a data base of CNC affiliates, maintain a list of nationwide organizations invited to help TAB and those accepting the invitation; and to assist in developing, distributing and implementing OPT plans.
+Functions of the NIT include - but are not limited to - creating and maintaining a web site, a communications system capable of reaching every team leader in the network within four hours, and a "speakers roster" consisting of people qualified to speak on behalf of the NIT on various issues and the overall plan to Take America Back; arranging for members of the speakers roster to appear on talk shows; developing and coordinating the efforts of the state, county, and local TAB teams; planning and coordinating national PACC; developing, in cooperation with the OPT leaders, the strategies and tactics to be used in pursuit of their objectives; establishing a friendly media network and providing the media outlets newsworthy information; establish and maintain a data base of CNC affiliates and a separate data base for the local TAB team communications coordinators to include their location by zip code to aid interested individuals in contacting others in their local area; maintain a list of nationwide organizations invited to help TAB and those accepting the invitation; and to assist in developing, distributing and implementing OPT plans.

 OPT Functions include: preparing a detailed plan aimed at the timely and cost effective satisfaction of their particular objective; soliciting, in cooperation with all appropriate TAB teams, support for their plan; preparing pamphlets, web sites, media releases, fact sheets, and other items needed to educate and motivate people in support of the objective;

 Local TAB teams are the most important element of the plan.
 If victory is to be, the local teams will be the victors.
-Every individual and organization helping Take America Back should encourage their contacts throughout the nation to join or create a local TAB team within their zip code area.
+It’s urgent and essential a minimum of 25,000 of them be formed.
+Every individual and organization wanting to help Take America Back should encourage their contacts throughout the nation to join or create a local TAB team within their zip code area.
 The communications system at www.ConstitutionClubUSA.com provides registrants the ability to locate and communicate with others in their county and state as an aid in developing the TAB team.

 State TAB Team functions include sponsoring PACCs for the leaders of every state wide organization engaged in the political process; establishing and maintaining contact with the governor, the state's House and Senate leadership, Congressional representatives, the state leaders of other organizations and assuring all are invited to PACCs sponsored by the state TAB team; help to develop and implement the OPT plans needed in addressing issues peculiar to the state; help develop TAB teams in each of the states political precincts; coordinate statewide voter registration and petition drives; assure qualified individuals are on the ballot for statewide offices; and sponsor statewide rallies and demonstrations in support of TAB team objectives.